Brenton Langbein: Life

-Langbein was born on 21 January 1928 in the South Australian town of Gawler to James Langbein, an accomplished pianist who had set up a car dealership and garage business in Gawler, and his second wife, Juanita Zadow.
+Langbein was born on 21 January 1928 in the South Australian town of Gawler to James Langbein, an accomplished pianist who had set up a car dealership and garage business in the town, and his second wife, Juanita Zadow.
 His parents were of German and Scottish ancestry, his father's grandfather, Joachim Heinrich Gottfried Langbein, having arrived in South Australia from Mecklenburg in 1845.
 He began learning violin at age five from Sister Mary Ludovic at the teaching Sisters of the Good Samaritan Convent, Gawler, where he was educated.
 He also studied piano under Adele Wiebusch, who additionally supervised his daily music practice at school when he was a child.
 He gave his first local public performance at the age of five-and-a-half and his first recital aged seven.
 By 1936 when he was eight, he was travelling to Adelaide weekly for violin lessons with Sylvia Whitington at the Elder Conservatorium of Music.
 In that year he gave a recital there on both violin and piano, including his own compositions, among which was a cradle song for his baby sister.
 At age nine he won a Eugene Alderman Scholarship for a further three years' tuition at the Conservatorium, where he was taught by Ludwig Schwab, and began to perform with the Adelaide Symphony Orchestra at age fourteen.
 He attended Gawler High School and graduated from the University of Adelaide with a Bachelor of Music.
 In 1948 he moved to Sydney, where he performed as a soloist and as a member of the Sydney Symphony Orchestra and studied composition with Sir Eugene Goosens.

 He moved to Switzerland in 1951 to study with Paul Grümmer; during this period he was also taught by Pablo Casals and spent six weeks studying in Vienna with Ernst Morawec.
 In 1953 he settled in Zürich, where he became a member of Paul Sacher's Collegium Musicum Zürich chamber orchestra in 1954 and its concertmaster two years after that; he later became the concertmaster of Sacher's Basel Chamber Orchestra.
 He was appointed Professor of Violin at the City of Basel Music Academy, and formed a duo with Australian pianist Maureen Jones and then a trio with fellow Australian horn player Barry Tuckwell.
 In the 1960s he founded Die Kammermusiker Zürich, a chamber orchestra that performed music by little-known and contemporary composers, along with youth orchestra schools in Zürich and Basel.

 He was the soloist at the premiere of Hans Werner Henze's Violin Concerto No. 2, which was dedicated to Langbein, at the 1972 Adelaide Festival of Arts and co-founded Opera Factory later in the 1970s.
 He was the musical director of the Adelaide Chamber Orchestra and co-founded the Barossa Festival, a chamber music festival in South Australia's Barossa Valley, in 1990.

 Langbein gave his last concert in Siena, Italy, in early April 1993.
 He died of cancer in Zürich on 6 June of that year, aged 65, and is buried in the Barossa Valley town of Lyndoch.